UCSD-Silberman-Classes-and-Projects/UCSD-ECEMAE148-SUMMER_II-Final_Project-Team_6/README.md

 **Person detection limitations** The OAK-D captured insufficient real-world person images due to low campus foot traffic; we supplemented with external datasets (mostly walking poses).
 More varied examples (e.g., sitting) would have improved robustness.

+**GPS Hardware Issues** Our hardware for the GPS was not working, which meant we had to spend a lot of time debugging.
+We had to borrow another group's hardware components to get our GPS laps to work.

 **Performance Limitations on the Pi** Running the full stack on the Raspberry Pi caused GPS drift and path deviation due to processing delays.
 We offloaded detection tasks to the Hailo-8 AI HAT+ to distribute compute load and maintain real-time performance.

 <hr>